lumagateinc/Resource-Scheduler/docs/README.md

 INSTALLATION VIDEO WALKTHROUGH: Available [HERE](https://youtu.be/RcYINjkH9jE)

+Written version of Resource Scheduler installation steps is available in the sections below.

-1. Browse to the Azure portal at https://portal.azure.com.
+1. Browse to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
 Login using an account with Global Administrator rights.

 2. In the search box at the top of the browser window, type "Marketplace".
 Select the **Marketplace** icon to go to the Azure Marketplace.